DevsKuro/agri_posts/stepbystep.md

 # Generate v1 api, post controller
 rails g controller v1/posts

-# added routes for index / posts
+# added route for index / get all posts
+# added route for delete / destroy
+# added route for show certain post
+# added route for create a new post